StigChristensen/sinus/public/wp-content/plugins/woocommerce-quickpay/README.txt

 6. You are good to go.

 == Changelog ==
+= 4.4.1 =
+* Fix incosistent subscription check which might cause problems for some shops.

+= 4.4.0 =
+* Update translations
+* Change QuickPay_Helper::get_callback_url() to use site_url instead of home_url.
+This ensures callbacks to always reach the Wordpress core.
+* Add WC_QuickPay_Subscription as convenience wrapper
+* Support for WooCommerce Subscriptions > 2.x
+* Removed support for WooCommerce Subscriptions 1.x.x
+* Refactor the method for checking if WC Subscriptions is enabled to support flexible folder names.
+* Deprecate the TRANSACTION_ID meta tag.
+* Refactor WC_QuickPay_Order::get_transaction_id - rely on the built in transaction ID if available.
+* Rely on WC_QuickPay::scheduled_subscription_payment() when creating the initial subscription payment.
+* Add curl_request_url to WC_QuickPay_Exception to optimize troubleshooting.
+* Add possibility to clear the debug logs.

 = 4.3.5 =
 * Add: WC_QuickPay_API_Subscriptions::process_recurring_response().
 * Fix: First autocapture on subscriptions not working.